SC-Networks/evalanche-soap-api-connector/docs/mailing.md

 ): JobHandle
 ```

-Retrieve all profiles which a recipients of a mailing
+Retrieve all profiles which are recipients of a mailing

 ```
 getRecipientsProfiles(